Aircloak/aircloak/README.md

 If all is well, you should be able to access the web via `frontend.air-local:8203` (or port 8202 for https).
 If all data is migrated, you should see all clusters/cloaks (make sure to impersonate the analyst), and run tasks in the sandbox.

+__NOTE__: the https site uses self-signed key, so you'll likely get an error in your browser, in which case you need to explicitly permit access in the browser.

 ### Running the system on docker containers

 Make sure that the required components are started (see above).